Information theory for dimensionality reduction in dynamical systems: Applications

-where $\vec{m}^{(n)}$ is the $n$-th ``Koopman mode'' and angled brackets denote integration over space.
-To compute these modes and the corresponding transfer operator spectrum, we use dynamic mode decomposition (DMD; see Appendix~\ref{apx:fluid}) \cite{rowley2009_dmd,schmid_2010_dmd}.
 The eigenfunctions for this system are in general complex, and come in conjugate pairs: $\phi_2(x) = \phi^{*}_1(x)$.
-In this situation any linear combination of $\phi_1$ and $\phi_2$ will decay at the same rate, and hence we expect VIB to learn some arbitrary combination of the two dominant eigenfunctions, or equivalently a combination of the real and imaginary parts of $\phi_1$.
-We therefore allow VIB to learn a two-dimensional encoding variable $[h_0, h_1]$, so that it can learn the complete first eigenfunction rather than only the real or imaginary part.
-For the purposes of comparing our learned variable with $\phi_1$, we construct a complex $h=h_0 + i h_1$ out of the two learned components and rotate the true eigenfunction by a complex constant $\phi_1\rightarrow e^{i\theta}\phi_1$ so that the real and imaginary parts of $\phi_1$ and $h$ coincide.
+In this situation any linear combination of $\phi_1$ and $\phi_2$ will decay at the same rate, and hence we expect to learn some arbitrary combination of the two dominant eigenfunctions, or equivalently a combination of the real and imaginary parts of $\phi_1$.
+We therefore take a two-dimensional encoding variable $[h_0, h_1]$, so that it can represent the full complex eigenfunction.

-Our learned latent variables are oscillatory with the correct frequency as shown in Fig. \ref{fig:cylinderflow_sim}b-c.
-The fact that the latent variables oscillate as expected does not on its own imply that they are learning the correct eigenfunctions: there may be many such functions which exhibit the same oscillatory behavior, for example the flow velocity at one well-chosen pixel.

-To distinguish these cases, we must identify whether the learned functions $h_i[\vec{v}]$ are of the form Eq.~\eqref{fluid_phi}.
-This can be done by examining gradients of the network with respect to the input field

-where we have separated the part of the gradient which is independent of $\vec{v}$ from a residual part which is dependent on $\vec{v}$.
-Gradients of the true eigenfunctions are given simply by

-We can then directly compare our latent variables with the true eigenfunctions by comparing their derivatives.
-If $h$ corresponds to the true eigenfunction, we expect that $\vec{m}^{(\text{IB})}$ is approximately equal to the Koopman mode $\vec{m}^{(1)}$, and that $\vec{g}_{\text{res}}$ is small.
-We indeed find this to be the case; Fig.~\ref{fig:cylinderflow_sim}d shows these gradients averaged over several instantiations of the neural network, which corresponds strongly to the true mode.
-Details concerning both the averaging procedure and the residuals $\vec{g}_{\text{res}}$ can be found in Appendix~\ref{apx:fluid}.
-This suggests that VIB not only recovers the essential oscillatory nature of the dynamics, but does so by learning the correct slowly varying functions of the state variable given by the Koopman eigenfunctions.